zopefoundation/zc.recipe.testrunner/src/zc/recipe/testrunner/README.txt

 We can run the test script to run our demo test:

 >>> print system(os.path.join(sample_buildout, 'bin', 'testdemo') + ' -q'),
-Running unit tests:
+Running zope.testing.testrunner.layer.UnitTests tests:
+  Set up zope.testing.testrunner.layer.UnitTests in 0.001 seconds.
-  Ran 1 tests with 0 failures and 0 errors in 0.000 seconds.
+  Ran 1 tests with 0 failures and 0 errors in 0.001 seconds.
+Tearing down left over layers:
+  Tear down zope.testing.testrunner.layer.UnitTests in 0.001 seconds.

 If we need to include other paths in our test script, we can use the extra-paths option to specify them: